Agula: History

-16th Century

 Agula was visited by the Portuguese priest Francisco Álvares on 13 August 1520, who called it Anguguim.
 He mentions in the town "a well-built church — upon very thick stone supports; very well hewn" which was dedicated to Saint Chirqos.
 The town is mentioned again in an inquiry conducted by Emperor Iyasu I in 1698, in which he proclaimed that tolls should no longer be collected there.
 The village was visited in 1868 by members of the Napier Expedition, who found the church in ruins; they were told that the church had been reduced to its current state by treasure-seekers acting on the orders of Dejazmach Sabagadis.
 Based on the "limited information now recoverable", David Phillipson assigns the construction of this church a "Late Aksumite or, perhaps, a subsequent date".

 Ethiopian Orthodox Tewahedo Church in Agula.

 Demographics

 Based on figures from the Central Statistical Agency of Ethiopia released in 2005, Agula has an estimated total population of 4,636, of whom 2,229 are men and 2,407 are women.
 The 1994 census reported it had a total population of 2,666 of whom 1,187 were men and 1,479 were women.